LinearSix/Repository-Suppository/README.md

 # Repository-Suppository
-Mr. Murray's Disco Ball of Technology
+Mr. Murray's Disco Ball of Technological poo poo.

 This is my first venture into GitHub and I swear I'm not terrified.